Posted June 8, 2017

 Close to the Riga Cathedral stands another well-known landmark, The Three Brothers.
 The Three Brothers are the oldest medieval homes in Riga.
 The oldest of the three homes was constructed around 1490, roughly 520 years ago!.
 Today the homes house the Latvian Museum of Architecture.
 Sadly, we didn’t make it inside.

 St. Peter’s Church

-Originally constructed in Gothic architecture during the Middle Ages and since remodeled twice in romanesque and then baroque architectural styles, Saint Peter’s Church like Riga Cathedral is ridiculously old.
+Originally constructed in Gothic architecture during the Middle Ages and since remodeled twice in Romanesque and then baroque architectural styles, Saint Peter’s Church like Riga Cathedral is ridiculously old.
 The first recorded mention of the church is in 1209!
-An important feature of the church is the gold rooster atop the steeple used since the 15th century to indicate the wind, important for a seaport city like Riga.
+An important feature of the church is the gold rooster atop the steeple used since the 15th century to show the wind, important for a seaport city like Riga.
 The current rooster is the 7th one since 1491.
 The 6th rooster was placed atop the steeple in 1690 and was blown off by a bomb during World War II in 1941 and is displayed inside the church.

 It cost 9€ to enter, but the admission includes an elevator ride up to the top of the spire, providing a spectacular 360 degree view of Riga.
 The photo below sums up the fact that the trip to the top is worth it.

 The centrally located Bastejkalns Park serves as the boundary between UNESCO World Heritage old Riga and modern Riga.
 The picturesque park is perfect for an afternoon stroll.

 The Freedom Monument honors those who were killed during the Latvian War of Independence (1918- 1920).
 During our visit, we witnessed the changing of the guard.